I Can't Dance: Music video

 The music video for "I Can't Dance" (made by frequent collaborators Paul Flattery and Jim Yukich) illustrates the artifice and false glamour of television advertisements.
 Collins commented that the video was designed to poke fun at the models in jeans commercials and each verse refers to things models in these commercials do.
 During the first verse, he portrays a hitchhiker on a remote desert road in Hi Vista, California.
-A woman speeds past in a Porsche 911 then backs up to Collins and lets a lizard at his feet get in then she drives off, leaving him stranded.
+A woman speeds past in a Porsche 911, then backs up to pick up a lizard at Collins' feet before driving off, leaving him stranded.
 Collins is seen on a beach in the second verse, trying to pull his jeans away from a sunbather's angry dog and for the third, he loses them in a pool game at a bar.

 These scenes are intercut with footage of the band and film crew members setting up the areas as if to shoot a series of commercials.
 The video ends with a parody of the video for the Michael Jackson song "Black or White," in which Collins imitates Jackson's erratic dancing.
 Banks and Rutherford eventually arrive to escort Collins off the set, at which point he goes limp and they have to drag him away.

 The song created the "'I Can't Dance' dance" (a series of stiff, stylised motions).
 Collins explained in an interview that when he was at stage school, he would see kids that would always use the same hand and the same foot when they were tap dancing, meaning they could not coordinate.
 He then copied their movements and the 'dance' was born.

 Collins told Rolling Stone the music video and the song were a joke about male models in jeans commercials who could not dance or talk but could only walk in their jeans.
 He also said the audience was confused and could not figure out the joke because clearly Phil Collins can dance as he dances at the end of the video.